LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 ________________________________________________________________________

-This folder contains some examples of multi-threading programming.
+This folder contains several examples of multi-threading programming.
 Multi-threading programming is only supported on some Prolog compilers.
-Currently this includes SWI-Prolog, YAP CVS, and XSB CVS (make sure that you use the multi-threading versions of these Prolog compilers!).
+Currently this includes SWI-Prolog, YAP, and some XSB versions (make sure that you use the multi-threading versions of these Prolog compilers!).
 Moreover, multi-threading may be turned off by default.
 In order to run the examples,  you may need to first turn on multi-threading support on the Prolog adapter files.

 Some examples try to benchmark single-threaded and multi-threaded solutions.
 Depending on the Prolog compiler, the operating-system, and the computer